Isaac Singer

 Isaac Merritt Singer (October 27, 1811 – July 23, 1875) was an American inventor, actor, and businessman.
 He made important improvements in the design of the sewing machine and was the founder of what became one of the first American multi-national businesses, the Singer Sewing Machine Company.

 Many others, including Walter Hunt and Elias Howe, had patented sewing machines before Singer, but his success was based on the practicality of his machine, the ease with which it could be adapted to home use and its availability on an installments payment basis.

 Singer died in 1875, dividing his $13 million fortune unequally among 20 of his living children by his wives and various mistresses, although one son, who had supported his mother in her divorce case against Singer, received only $500.
-Altogether he fathered 26 children.
+Altogether, he fathered 26 children by five different women.

 Early life

 Isaac Merritt Singer was born on October 27, 1811, in Pittstown, Schaghticoke, New York.
 He was the youngest of eight children born to a German father, Adam Singer (né Reisinger) (1772–1855), and his American wife, Ruth (née Benson) Singer.
 His siblings were John Valentine Singer, Alexander Singer, Elizabeth (née Singer) Colby, Christiana (née Singer) Cleveland, and Elijah Singer.
-In 1821, his parents divorced and Isaac was effectively abandoned by his mother.
-At the age of twelve, he ran away from home to join a traveling stage act, called the Rochester Players, after finding bits of work as a joiner and lathe operator.
+In 1821, his parents divorced and his mother abandoned Isaac.
+At twelve, he ran away from home to join a traveling stage act, called the Rochester Players, after finding bits of work as a joiner and lathe operator.